reimerlab/odor_meso/README.md

      docker-compose down
      ```
 ---
-## Ingest data
+## Process data

-+ Sample data must be ingested if you are using a local database

-+ The database prefix is `pipeline`.
-If you are running locally, ensure that you are not already using this database prefix.

-+ Place the fetched files in the following directory
-     ```
-     ~/odor_meso/external/ingestion_storage/animal_id_<animal_id>
-     ```

-+ The ingestion routine can be found within the following jupyter notebook.
++ The data ingestion and processing is usually handled with an automatic procedure, but the steps are described within the following Jupyter Notebook.
 To run the notebook, navigate to `localhost:8888` in your web broswer.
      ```
      ~/odor_meso/python/scripts/data_ingest.ipynb
      ```

-+ Rerun the jupyter notebook when ingesting new scans and/or subjects

 ---
 ## Explore data

-+ Detailed instructions can be found within the following jupyter notebook.
++ Detailed instructions can be found within the following Jupyter Notebook.
 To run the notebook, navigate to `localhost:8888` in your web broswer.
      ```
      ~/odor_meso/python/scripts/data_explore.ipynb
      ```